Lara Mangravite, PhD

 Mike Kellen, PhD

 Chief Technology Officer

 Michael Kellen leads the technology platforms and services team at Sage Bionetworks.
 Since 2009, the team has supported open projects and challenges in the collaborative analysis of human health data through the development of the Synapse platform, and by providing support with data hosting, curation, and analysis.
 The team also supports the collection of human phenotypic data though the development of the Bridge platform.
-Michael has over 10 years experience developing software for academic and corporate users in the life sciences, and has brought several award-winning products to market in this space covering simulation, data capture and analysis workflow, data integration, and team collaboration.
-Prior to Sage, Michael held a variety of positions with Teranode corporation since joining as the company’s first employee in 2002, covering product development, field consulting, product management, and development management.
-Michael completed a doctorate in bioengineering at the University of Washington in 2002 with a focus in computational biology where he also helped develop scientific modeling and simulation technology subsequently licensed by Teranode.
+Dr. Kellen has over 10 years experience developing software for academic and corporate users in the life sciences, and has brought several award-winning products to market in this space covering simulation, data capture and analysis workflow, data integration, and team collaboration.
+Prior to Sage, he held a variety of positions with Teranode corporation since joining as the company’s first employee in 2002, covering product development, field consulting, product management, and development management.
+He completed a doctorate in bioengineering at the University of Washington in 2002 with a focus in computational biology where he also helped develop scientific modeling and simulation technology subsequently licensed by Teranode.

 Larsson Omberg, PhD

 As the Vice President of Systems Biology, Larsson Omberg oversees a research agenda that focuses both on genomics and participant centered research where data is being collected using remote sensors and mobile phones.
 The group focuses heavily on using open and team based science to get a large number of external partners to collaborate on data intensive problems.
 Dr. Omberg has a background in computational biology and has been developing computational methods for genomics analysis and disease modeling.
 Dr. Omberg earned a MSc in engineering physics from the Royal Institute of Technology in Stockholm Sweden and a PhD from the University of Texas at Austin in physics before performing a postdoctoral fellowship in computational biology and biostatistics at Cornell University.